-Eliel has degrees in Sociology (BA, University of Newcastle) and Education (MA, Institute of Education).
+Eliel has degrees in Sociology and Education.

 His scholarly interest in higher education dates back more than a decade to his undergraduate research, which explored differential access to, experiences of and rewards from higher education by class background, using an approach combining the sociological frameworks of Pierre Bourdieu and Charles Tilly.
 He has maintained an active interest in this area, for example by supporting the work of the University of Sheffield’s Widening Participation Research and Evaluation Unit (WPREU).